Psalm 33 – The Great and Awesome God

 Play skillfully with a shout of joy.

 a.
-Rejoice in the LORD, O you righteous!
-This unattributed Psalm begins with a call for God’s righteous to rejoice and praise.
-The Psalmist’s first sense was those among God’s people who walked rightly, those who are righteous among men in a relative sense.
+Rejoice in the Lord, O you righteous: This unattributed psalm begins with a call for God’s righteous to rejoice and praise.
+The psalmist primarily referred to those among God’s people who walked rightly.

 i.
 “Psalm 32 ended by calling on the righteous to sing praises to God.
 This note is picked up on in Psalm 33, almost as if its first three verses were written as an elaboration of Psalm 32:11.”
 (Boice)